 Benedict Cumberbatch (Dr Stephen Strange), Tilda Swinton (The Ancient One), Chiwetel Ejiofor (Karl Mordo), Rachel McAdams (Dr Christine Palmer), Mads Mikkelsen (Kaecilius), Benedict Wong (Wong), Michael Stuhlbarg (Dr Nicodemus West), Benjamin Bratt (Jonathan Pangborn), Scott Adkins (Lucian)

 I had mixed feelings about the selection of Scott Derrickson as director.
 In comparison to Wes Craven and Guillermo Del Toro who both made you excited about the possibilities, Derrickson has been a frustrating hit and miss director.
-He first appeared with the okay Hellraiser: Inferno (2000) and then went onto the commercial success of The Exorcism of Emily Rose (2005) wherein Derrickson’s proclivities as an evangelical Christian became evident, wildly distorting the original true story and turning it into a faith over rationalism legal debate.
+He first appeared with the okay Hellraiser: Inferno (2000).
+He then went onto the commercial success of The Exorcism of Emily Rose (2005) wherein Derrickson’s proclivities as an evangelical Christian became evident, wildly distorting the original true story and turning it into a faith over rationalism legal debate.
 I had more of a liking for Derrickson’s follow-up, the remake of The Day the Earth Stood Still (2008), than most did, while I found his next, the horror film Sinister (2012), which was well critically received, to be overrated.
 The subsequent Deliver Us From Evil (2014), a return to true-life possession and exorcism stories, was better than Emily Rose.
 Doctor Strange has at least gained Derrickson the best notices and biggest box-office of his career so far.
-Derrickson has also written Urban Legends: Final Cut (2000), and produced the Christian horror film The Visitation (2006), the horror film Kirsty (2014) and Sinister 2 (2015), as well as wrote/produced Devil’s Knot (2013) based on true story of the West Memphis Three.
+He followed this with the horror film The Black Phone (2021) and the Dreamkill episode of V/H/S/85 (2023).
+Derrickson has also written Urban Legends: Final Cut (2000), and produced the Christian horror film The Visitation (2006), the horror film Kirsty (2014), Sinister 2 (2015) and Doctor Strange in the Multiverse of Madness (2022), as well as wrote/produced Devil’s Knot (2013) based on true story of the West Memphis Three.

 I also liked Derrickson’s conception of the character.
 He has made an effort to get away from the cliche of the sorcerer tossing off coloured power blasts or chanting arcane phrases – something that dogged the 2007 animated film.
 Instead we get a conception of magic in terms of harnessed forces and energy coigns, of insta-portals created in mid-air and doorways that lead to different landscapes.
 The visual effects are top quality, even if the dimensional folding owes a little too much to Inception (2010).
 Derrickson and the various effects companies create some enthralling sequences – the aforementioned astral journey; the chase and fight through the Sanctum Sanctorum and into the mirror universe with Mads Mikkelsen folding the landscape around in every direction until it looks like the characters are fleeing/falling through a collage of M.C.
 Escher paintings; or the climactic sequence where Benedict Cumberbatch fights Mads Mikkelsen through a Hong Kong street scene where the mass destruction is being run in reverse and then creates a timeloop to trap Dormammu.